riboseinc/jekyll-theme-open-project/README.md

 # Only add this if you want to use Algolia’s search on your project site.
 ```

-File layout is the same as described in the section
-about shared project data structure, with _software, _specs, _posts, assets
-subdirectories found in the root of your Jekyll site.

-## Describing a project: shared data structure
+## Project site file structure

 Each project is expected to have a machine-readable and unique name, a title,
-a description, a symbol, and one or more software products and/or specs.
+a description, a symbol, one or more software products and/or specs.
+Blog, docs, and other pages are optional.

-Following data structure is shared and used to describe projects,
+Following data structure is used for project sites:
-whether on hub home site or each individual project site:

-    - <project-name>/
+    - <project-name>/    # Jekyll site root containing _config.yml
-      - _posts/
-        - 2038-02-31-blog-post-title.markdown
       - assets/
-        - symbol.svg
+        - symbol.svg     # Required — project logo
       - _software/
         - <name>.md
         - <name>/